OpenSecuritySummit/oss-website/content/sessions/2022/Jan/OWASP/OWASP_Wrong_Secrets_project_goals_under_the_hood_and_where_do_we_go_from_here.md

 ---
-title        : OWASP Wrong Secrets: project goals, under the hood, and where do we go from here? track        : OWASP project      : OWASP type         : working-session
+title        : "OWASP Wrong Secrets: project goals, under the hood, and where do we go from here?" track        : OWASP project      : OWASP type         : working-session